Children’s well-being and happiness is at the very heart of Burstow’s ethos.

 Work of this type in schools has shown to improve behaviour, learning, emotional literacy and mental health.

 This is a very special room on site where children who need extra support in managing their emotional wellbeing can go to first thing in the morning to settle for the day in a calm, relaxed way.
 The room is full of soft furnishings and stimulating learning resources.
 Music and incense help children to relax and meditate.
 The room is also used at break and lunch times when children are finding the playground over powering.

-Burstow have a highly trained PCSA.
-You will be notified by the school’s SENCo should we feel your child would benefit from seeing our PCSA.
+Burstow are lucky to have a few ELSA's (emotional literacy support assistants).
+You will be notified by the school’s SENCo should we feel your child would benefit from seeing an ELSA.
 Examples of work covered during their sessions are social skills, emotions, bereavement, attachment, social stories and therapeutic stories, anger management, self-esteem and friendships.
 In addition, targeted research based interventions such as Superflex and Lego Therapy are used to address these areas.

 The whole school have adopted the JIGSAW scheme of work to cover the personal, social, health and economic (PSHE) curriculum.
 Jigsaw, the mindful approach to PSHE, is just that: an original and comprehensive scheme of learning which integrates personal, social, health and economic education with emphasis on emotional literacy, mental health and spirtual, moral and cultural development (SMSC), especially spiritual development.
 Jigsaw aims to help children know and value who they really are and how they relate to other people in this ever-changing world.
 Classes have weekly JIGSAW lessons and each half term a new piece of the puzzle is launched in assembly.